testsleeekGithub/trex/doc/tutorial/statistical_inference/supervised_learning.rst

 -------------

-:ref:`svm` belong to the discriminant model family: they try to find a combination of samples to build a plane maximizing the margin between the two classes.
+`svm` belong to the discriminant model family: they try to find a combination of samples to build a plane maximizing the margin between the two classes.
 Regularization is set by the ``C`` parameter: a small value for ``C`` means the margin is calculated using many or all of the observations around the separating line